bparanj/crystal/electronics/book/tesla.md

 Resonance is a key concept in physics and engineering that represents the interaction of energy, frequency, and vibration, leading to amplified effects at a specific frequency.

+## Real World Example

+The simplest and most familiar example of resonance in the real world is a playground swing.
+When you push a swing at just the right moments (matching its natural frequency), it goes higher with each push.
+This is resonance: the swing receives energy from the pushes in sync with its natural oscillation, which amplifies its motion.

+In this case:
+- The swing has a natural frequency based on its length and the force of gravity.
+- Pushing the swing at the right intervals provides energy at the same frequency as the swing's natural oscillation, increasing its amplitude.

+This phenomenon is common in other areas, too, like in musical instruments (guitar strings vibrating at their natural frequency) and bridges (which can oscillate dangerously if exposed to forces matching their natural frequency).

+A playground swing is probably the simplest and most relatable example of resonance that most people have experienced firsthand.
+Here's why:

+1. When you pump your legs on a swing at the right timing (frequency), you go higher and higher.
+This is because:

+   - You're adding energy at the natural frequency of the swing
+   - The timing matches the swing's natural back-and-forth motion
+   - Small, well-timed pushes create large amplitude oscillations

+Other common examples people might be familiar with:

+- Wine glass breaking when exposed to a specific musical note
+- Car vibrating at certain speeds
+- Bridge wobbling with marching soldiers
+- Musical instruments (especially string instruments)

+But the swing is particularly intuitive because:

+- Most people have direct physical experience with it
+- You can feel when you're matching the resonant frequency
+- The cause-and-effect relationship is immediately obvious
+- No special equipment or setup is needed to understand it